badayvedat/badayvedat.github.io/content/post/monai-paper.md

 ### References

-[1] MONAI: An open-source framework for deep learning in healthcare
+[1] MONAI: An open-source framework for deep learning in healthcare, https://arxiv.org/abs/2211.02701